Random lattice triangulations: Structure and algorithms: Introduction

-While this result confirms the conjectured exponential slowdown for all $\lambda>1$, we believe that the mixing time should be exponential in the maximum total edge length~$mn(m+n)$ rather than in the maximum length of a single edge~$(m+n)$.
-Theorem~\ref{thm:two} is proved by exhibiting an explicit bottleneck in the dynamics, specifically an initial configuration from which it takes a very long time to change the orientation of some long edge.
-We also prove a stronger lower bound $\exp(\Omega(n^2/m))$ which holds whenever $m\ll\sqrt{n}$.
+While this result confirms the conjectured exponential slowdown for all \mbox{$\lambda>1$}, we believe that the mixing time should be exponential in the maximum total edge length~$mn(m+n)$ rather than in the maximum length of a single edge~$(m+n)$.
+Theorem~\ref{thm:two} is proved by exhibiting an explicit bottleneck in the dynamics, specifically an initial configuration from which it takes a very long time to change the slope of some long edge from positive to negative.
+We also prove a stronger lower bound $\exp(\Omega(n^2/m))$, which holds whenever $m\ll\sqrt{n}$.